 I have always remembered the fact that when the landlord arrived in the courtyard, my mother told us younger children to go inside.
 I was really curious to see the landlord woman, all dressed up and carrying a small sunshade.
 She was the countess Carbonieri of Parma.
 Later I understood why we had to go inside.
 My mother didn’t want the landlord to see us kids who could not work yet.
 She didn’t want her to count how many cups of milk she would take out every morning to feed us.
 In the sharecropping contract, if four of us kids were not working, we were only more mouths to feed.
 My school only went up to the third grade.
 In order to do the remaining two years one had to go further away.
 This would have meant adding three more kilometres to the three I was already doing.
 It wouldn’t have been the biggest problem though.
 Most families thought that if they were to make sacrifices it had to be for the boys, not for the girls.
 It was customary, so I didn’t even think about it.
 After I had finished the third grade I was supposed to stay at home, as there was no money for me to continue.
 It was something we were used to hear and also understand.
 Traditionally, as you got married, you would have to carry what you learned as a woman at home into a new house, in a new family.
 However, all you were supposed to do was to be a good wife in your new life, know how to mend your husband’s pants and how to make socks for him.
 That was the current opinion at the time.
 As I finished school I started to work in the fields.
 In the winter, when it was snowing, I would go to the nuns to learn how to sew and patch.
 They wouldn’t teach us embroidering: that was something for the children of the wealthy.
 We simply learned to darn clothes, to put patches on the knees or on the bottom of the trousers, and so on.

 The preparation for the war in Africa was gaining momentum.
 Everything had to be geared to war.
 Mussolini used to say that not one crumb of bread was to be wasted, as it could serve a soldier in Africa.
 I was hearing different stories from my brothers and their friends.
 I looked at my brothers a lot since my father had died.
 I remember what Strozzi said.
 He was very young, a neighbour of ours who later became the vice-president of the Riunite dairy.
 Referring to what Mussolini had said about farmers, that they needed to go to war, in order to create an empire and conquer new land to work, I remember Strozzi saying: “War has never brought anything good for the poor”.
-Around the same time, the landlord invited all the farmers to go over at her house and listen to Mussolini’s speech about the beginning of the war in Africa.
+Around the same time, the landlord invited all the farmers to go over to her house and listen to Mussolini’s speech about the beginning of the war in Africa.
 My mother and I went in front of the landlord’s living room.
 We couldn’t go inside the house in order not to dirty it.
 My mother had been told to call the farmers to listen to the Duce.
 I was very happy.
 I was going to do something different and listen to a new thing.
 When I heard the radio I was dazed since I couldn’t understand where that deep voice was coming from.
 I didn’t understand what the voice was saying and the meaning behind those words, unlike my mother.
 I realized it had to be something terrible when I saw my mother crying on our way back home.
 She was thinking about her six boys, who all were almost old enough to be enlisted for war.
 From that moment I wasn’t happy having listened to the radio.

 In the winter we used the cattle shed as our meeting place.
 Friends could finally spend some time together.
 Social and political activities took place in the cattle shed, as well as love affairs, since boys and girls met there.
 I would sneak in and day by day my curiosity would grow.
-Maybe it was my disposition, by I really had so much fun there.
+Maybe it was my disposition, but I really had so much fun there.
 That’s where all the news could be heard.
 I was hearing everyday news, but especially political discussions which were starting to take place at our house.
 I began to hear that a lot of people didn’t agree with fascism.
 The tone was always rather timid and veiled though.
 Even a joke regarding the Duce could have got you in jail then.
 I remember a story regarding a young man who was beaten since he hadn’t saluted a fascist with the fascist salute.
 I was really shocked by the fact that a boy could be beaten for this.
 I found out that many of these young men didn’t want to take part in the “fascist Saturday” activities as they realised that they were also meant to prepare the youth for war.
 We were passing around “Il padrone delle ferriere” (Le maître des forges) or “Le stelle ci stanno a guardare” (The stars look down), which I’ve read many times.
 The one which got me thinking the most though was “Il padrone delle ferriere”.
 As farmers we worked hard, but at least we stayed under the sun, in the open, under a tree.
 Reading the book I imagined those people working several meters underground with no protection.
 The author explains that everything in town had turned black, the colour of coal.
 Even the kids’ faces were black since the coal dust was everywhere.
 This book really shook me.
 I realized what the differences between the rich and the poor were.
 I remembered these men saying “It’s always the sons of the poor who go to war, not those of the rich”.

 I really flew into a rage in 1938, as my brother was arrested.
 He was arrested for being a subversive.
 That’s how the regime labelled those who didn’t agree with the Duce.
 The Communist party underground network was constantly growing.
 The young subversives organized themselves house by house.
 The Communist leaders had already been arrested a long time before and sent to confinement.
 Therefore it might have seemed that there was no leadership left.
 But there was this network, as fragile as it could have been which was secretly growing thanks to the words and the work of these young men.
 If there were two people one day, there were three the following one, since they were finding more and more people who were tired of fascism.
 In 1939 my mother died.
 She couldn't face the situation any longer when the landlord sent us a letter telling us that she could not maintain an antifascist family.
 I was fourteen and both my parents were dead.
 Then we had to leave everything, all our friends and all we had.
 We moved to Gazzata di San Martino in Rio.
 We were lucky to find a landlord willing to give us a piece of land to farm.
 I guess they already knew we were antifascists.
 They asked me if I wanted to help them out in a few tasks to support the Communist party.
 They needed somebody who wouldn’t be noticed much.
 It was just what I was looking for.
 I wanted to do something, to help, but I didn’t know how.
 They gave me a chance to do something for my family and to support the antifascist ideals I was starting to believe in.
 I started to collect the “soccorso rosso” (red aid).
 The little amount of money antifascists could rely on to support those families whose parents or brothers had to flee after being persecuted by the regime.
 It was just natural to me.
 After all I had suffered, joining the Communist party meant doing something for the vision I had developed.
 I would also be doing something for my brother and to grant people a chance to live better.
 I became a communist day by day, taking in the atmosphere around me.
 At fifteen, I can’t say I was aware of what was going on.
 Given my life, however, joining the Communist party was the natural answer.
 There was no other solution, no doubts of any sort.